belthor777/Machine-Learning/PH207x/excercises/Lesson5/ Sampling Distributions.md

 > Smaller is σ, the tighter are the bounds - more homogeneous

-## Unknown variance: the t distribution
+## Unknown variance: the t distribution - Student's T
 What if is σ is unknown

 > t= (x⁻-μ) / (s/sqrt(n))